Contact us at info@ck9training.com or (682) 283-1770 if you can't find an answer to your question.

 Since our approach is focused on helping you to be a trusted and respected leader for your dog, we see beautiful results with any type of dog!
 We work with canine psychology and equip you, the owner, to be successful without a trainer attached to your side.
 This makes our program ideal for puppies that simply need manners as well as challenging adults that need a fresh start.

 Yes, we do!
-You're welcome and encouraged to return for more one-on-one help whenever you need it, by appointment of course.
+You're welcome and encouraged to return for more one-on-one help whenever you need to.
+Follow-up lessons are at our location since we need to be available for the dogs currently in our care.
 Since many of our clients drive in from far off places, we're also capable of answering most questions via phone, text, and email.

 How can two people do unlimited follow-ups?
 Well...cuz we don't really have to do that many!
 We work very hard to set you and your dog up with a solid foundation that is both practical and conceptual so you can be prepared for most situations, even ones you haven't encountered yet, all on your own.
 You also receive a video of your trainer working with your dog and a detailed book to walk you through everything.